Ms. Traycee F. Martin

 All charges are based on approved fees and are subject to change according to the policy of the Board of Regents.

-All students are charged the following mandatory fees each semester regardless of campus or registered credit hours: technology fee, access card fee, and a Board of Regents Institutional fee.
+All students are charged a mandatory technology fee each semester regardless of campus or registered credit hours.

 All fees are tentative and subject to change according to Board of Regents policy.